Skip to Main Content Go to Sitemap

 Special requirements

 Please notify the laboratory (416-813-5906) if the patient has started on Carboxypeptidase rescue.
-Carboxypeptidase interferes with the FPIA immunoassay, so the analysis must be done by the alternative LC-MS/MS assay
+Carboxypeptidase interferes with the immunoassay, so the analysis must be done by the alternative LC-MS/MS assay

 Shipping information